 Once the data silos are unified, you need to understand where it fits into your ecosystem.
 Let’s glance through some of the industry use cases of graph technology.

-Hästens leveraged knowledge graphs to automate and streamline the management of requests for its product catalogue, drastically cutting the time between order and delivery.
+Hästens: Leveraged knowledge graphs to automate and streamline the management of requests for its product catalog, drastically cutting the time between order and delivery.

 Corporates can reap rewards by switching from traditional relational databases to knowledge graphs: capturing the knowledge from data and relations between the concepts.
 Since it focuses on concepts rather than precise data formats, semantic modeling avoids the problem of hard-coded premises.
 Even when data travels across organizational boundaries, users spontaneously understand what it represents, enabling effective reuse across systems and processes.